gabrantes/Chord-Neural-Network/README.md

 ### Running

-1. Preprocess data and save results in new text files in `data/`.
+1. Preprocess data and save results as new text files in `data/`.
    ```
    python scripts/preprocess.py
    ```